languagetool-org/languagetool-org.github.io/how-to-avoid-mistakes-when-writing-rules.md

 ## Hasty generalization

 Hasty generalization creates false positives (or reduces precision) of rules.
-It's advisable to look at community reports at [community website](http://community.languagetool.org) and try to remove over-general rules.
+It's advisable to use the [rule editor](https://community.languagetool.org/ruleEditor/expert).

 ### How to fix:

 * Try adding exceptions.
 * If this doesn't help, you could add disambiguating rules (if the